 Generally, even when the words in Czech are purely Slavic and don’t resemble English even a bit, there are appeasing factors.
 The Czech language has a quite logical way of forming new words.
 Words for complicated concepts are often made by adding prefixes and suffixes to a root word.
 This means that you can benefit from the word morphemes you already know and recycle them to form new words.

 Czech vocabulary might take longer to learn than, say, French, but it’s actually not the biggest challenge in learning the language.

-The Foreign Service Institute, or FSI is the American government institution in charge of teaching foreign languages to US diplomats going on missions overseas.
-They teach a wide variety of languages and have sorted their catalogue into four categories according to the time they estimate that the languages take to learn.
+The Foreign Service Institute or FSI is the American government institution in charge of teaching foreign languages to US diplomats going on missions overseas.
+They teach a wide variety of languages and have sorted their catalog into four categories according to the time they estimate that the languages take to learn.